XtereO/sorting-points-spirally/README.md

 ## About this project

-This project contains module which allows to sort some points in flat XY spirally.
+This project contains the module which allows to sort some points in flat XY spirally.
 This module is tested (there are at least 10 cases).

 ![alt text](doc_imgs/algorithm_purpose.png)

 ## Idea of the algorithm

-At the start we pick pivot point that should be connected to a next point (at the start we take the most left point, in case there are two such points we take the most down one).
-After that algorithm consists of three major steps:
+At the start we pick a pivot point that should be connected to a next point (at the start we take the most left point, in case there are two such points we take the most down one).
+After that the algorithm consists of three major steps:

 - Step 1: shifting points at the center of cartesian system